1 9 6 1 – 1 9 6 3 (Australia)

 163 x 60 minute episodes

-Based on a successful radio drama which ran between 1958 and 1960, this low-budget Australian show featured a different court case each episode.
+Based on a successful radio drama from Crawford Productions which ran between 1958 and 1960, this low-budget Australian show from HSV-7 in Melbourne featured a different court case in each episode.

-The show won little distinction or glory, apart from a TV Week Logie award in 1961 for Best Australian Drama.
+The show – which was economical and quick to produce – won little distinction or glory, apart from a TV Week Logie award in 1961 for Best Australian Drama.
 Against imported dramas such as Perry Mason and Boyd QC, Consider Your Verdict looked distinctly tame.

-Confined to the courtroom set, the Crawford production had no regular characters, although a small group of actors including Wyn Roberts, Roland Strong, George Fairfax, Peter Aarnesson and Robert Peach, recurred as counsel, and the action was confined to verbal interchanges between witnesses and counsel.
+Confined to the courtroom set, the Crawford production had no regular characters, although a small group of actors, including Wyn Roberts, Roland Strong, George Fairfax, Peter Aarnesson and Robert Peach, recurred as court reporters and counsel, and the action was confined to verbal interchanges between witnesses and counsel.

-In early episodes, the role of the court reporter who hosted each case was partly that of a master of ceremonies, and partly quiz-master to the audience at home.
+In early episodes, the role of the court reporter who hosted each case was partly that of a master of ceremonies and partly quiz-master to the audience at home (played variously by radio actor Roland Strong and later John Morgan).
 Later, dramatic values were centred on the people in the case.

-From a production point of view, the format was very economical.
+From a production point of view, the format was very simple.
 The early part of the week was spent in writing and editing the script, casting, set preparation and other stages of pre-production.